lincalexa/udacity_dog_breed/README.md

 Udacity provided a workspace in which to use the Jupyter notebook along with some helpful starter instructions and code snippets.
 By using the Udacity workspace, no environment setup was required and a GPU was available to speed things up.

+For more details check out the blog post: https://alexanli-wk.medium.com/cool-dog-i-wonder-what-kind-it-is-8833470767cd

 ### Udacity provided the files related to dog and human images.
 * Train, Validation, and Test dog images were provided in the form of paths to images
 * Train, Validation, and Test dog target files were provided containing one-hot encoded classification tables